 The aim of this study was to evaluate whether the type of heart vasculature is in any way related to the length of the main stem of the left coronary artery.
 The study was inspired by publications describing a shorter main stem of the left coronary artery in adults with left coronary artery predominance, also associated with a worse clinical outcome.
 Such relationships have not been been examined in a fetus.
 A short main stem of the left coronary artery is thought to convey faster progression of atheromatosis in coronary arteries.

-Keywords: Male, Humans, Poland, Female, Fetus - anatomy & histology, Dissection, Sex Factors, Coronary Vessels - anatomy & histology, Body Weights and Measures
+Keywords: Poland, Fetus - anatomy & histology, Dissection, Sex Factors, Coronary Vessels - anatomy & histology, Body Weights and Measures

 01 March 2024 : EditorialEditorial: First Regulatory Approvals for CRISPR-Cas9 Therapeutic Gene Editing for Sickle Cell Disease and Transfusion-Dependent β-Thalassemia

 15 Jan 2024 : Clinical ResearchComparison of Modified Shock Index and Shock Index for Predicting Massive Transfusion in Women with Primary...